UBC-MDS/exploratory-data-viz/chapters/en/module3.md

 Tasks:

 - Use the data source `penguins` to make the plot and assign it to an object named `mass_faceted_plot`.
 - Calculate the KDE of the `body_mass_g` column and make sure to split it up by the categorical column `island` and penguin `species`.
-When you create your new variable for the calculation make sure to name it `density`.
+When you create your new values for the calculation make sure to name them `density`.
 - Set the step size to 100.
 - Give the area plot an appropriate opacity.
-- Map the `body_mass_g` and the `density` column that was made to the x and y axis and making sure to specify that `density` is a quantitative variable.
+- Map `body_mass_g` and `density` to the x and y axis and make sure to specify that `density` consists of quantitative values.
 - Map the island to the colour (color) channel.
 - Make sure to give your plot a title and set the width of the plot to 200 and height to 100.
 - Facet the plot by the penguin `species` and display them all in a single column.